Reedy-C/tea-garden/readme.md

 The output of the creature's neural network is an array of six numbers.
 The member of the array that is highest is taken as the creature's action.
 The corresponding list of actions can be seen at the bottom of garden.py.
 For example, if the output is [3.456, -1.135, 1.789, 0.597, 4.015], then the fifth action will be used, which is 'attempt to play with whatever is in front of me'.
 Each object defines the outcome of that action on the creature's drives.

 The neural network of a creature is defined by its genome.
-This is by default diploid, with either identical or different starting chromosomes, but can also be haploid.
-By default, starting chromosomes are drawn from the 'Default Genetics' folder to make populations more successful, but random starting genetics can be used if desired.
+This is by default diploid with identical starting chromosomes, but can also be set to either diploid with different starting chromosomes or to haploid genetics.
+Random starting genetics can be used if desired, but by default, starting chromosomes are drawn from the 'Default Genetics' folder to make populations more successful.
 Agents are able to mate with recombination and make further agents, which may have mutations from their parents.
 Agent information such as generation number or age at death can be exported to a csv data file; full genomes can also be exported to a csv file listing all genes.
 These files appear in the 'Data' folder.

 Agents have an age-related chance of dying naturally.
 Higher amounts of accumulated pain will increase the agent's age for the purpose of this calculation, while negative amounts will decrease it.
-Agents will always die at 130000 time-steps.
+Agents will always die at an age of 130000 time-steps.

+Graphs of different run statistics can be made with the file generate\_graphs.py.
+By default, it looks for data files in the Plots folder and saves the graphs there, but this can be changed in a setting at the top of the file.

 ## Parameters